 - Cliffhanger Bullets: Cliffhanger bullets tease and foreshadow what’s coming up next or in the near future.
 You can also use cliffhanger bullets to lay the groundwork for an upcoming promotion, launch, or special content event.

 If you want to know more specifics about how to write those (including examples), check out this classic Copyblogger post on useful bullet point types.

-And — as a little bonus — our pal Ben Settle expanded on Brian’s post with a few more bullet types of his own.
+And — as a little bonus — Ben Settle expanded on Brian’s post with a few more bullet types of his own.